**50% of people could achieve a quote of £740.70 per year for their van insurance based on Compare the Market data in November 2020.

 What is van insurance?

-Van insurance is a separate type of cover to car insurance, that’s tailored to protect your van against the risks of being on the road.
-However, just like car insurance, it’s a legal requirement to have at least third-party insurance for your van.
+Van insurance is a separate type of cover to car insurance, which is tailored to protect your van against the risks of being on the road.
+But, just like car insurance, by law you must have at least third-party insurance for your van.

-Depending on how you use your van, along with the type of van you’re driving, you’ll need a different type of insurance, whether it’s for private or business/commercial use.
+You’ll need a different type of insurance depending on how you use your van, what type of van it is and whether it’s for private or business/commercial use.

 What are the different types of van insurance?

-- Third party only: This type of cover is the minimum required by law.
+- Third party only: This is the minimum level of cover you’ll need to legally drive on UK roads.
 It covers you for any damage you may cause to other people and their vehicles.
-However, it won’t cover repairs to your own van, personal medical expenses following an accident or theft.
+But it won’t cover repairs to your own van, theft or personal medical expenses following an accident.

-- Third party, fire and theft: This offers the same cover as third party with added protection in the case of fire or theft.
+- Third party, fire and theft: This offers the same protection as third party, but also covers the cost of repairs or a replacement vehicle if your van is stolen or damaged by fire.

-- Comprehensive van insurance: Comprehensive cover includes all the cover of a third party, fire and theft policy, along with cover for the repair of your own van in the event of an accident.
+- Comprehensive van insurance: This includes all the cover of a third party, fire and theft policy, along with cover for the repair of your own van if it’s in an accident or vandalised.

-It's a common misconception that fully comprehensive is always the most expensive, but this is not always the case, so it’s worth getting a quote for that to compare potential options.
+It's a common misconception that fully comprehensive insurance is always the most expensive because it offers the most protection.
+It can actually be cheaper than third party in some cases, so it’s worth getting a quote for all types to compare your options.

 Want to know more?
 Read about...